Digital Collections

 Virginia Gazettes

-Since The Colonial Williamsburg Foundation began its work to restore and interpret 18th-century Williamsburg in 1926, its historians, archaeologists, and curators have conducted extensive research to ensure that work is as historically accurate as possible.
+The Colonial Williamsburg Foundation began its work to restore and interpret 18th-century Williamsburg in 1926.
+Since then, its historians, archaeologists, and curators have conducted extensive research to ensure that work is as historically accurate as possible.
 They have examined its existing structures, excavated sites, analyzed paint samples, collected artifacts, searched land records, and consulted 18th-century books, manuscripts, engravings, and maps, documenting their efforts along the way.

 The Research Reports gathered here have been contributed by various CWF departments to the Rockefeller Library for the purpose of sharing this work with the public.
 Most of the reports relate directly to buildings in Colonial Williamsburg’s Historic Area; each generally has an archaeological, an architectural, and an historical report associated with it.
 But researchers will also find topical reports on areas of interest to 18th-century studies, as well as a few interpretive reports that outline the way in which buildings have been presented to visitors.